Blog Layout

 two people writing on a moving box

-For tenants that have lived on the property for at least 12 months, you must send them a 60-day notice to vacate letter.
-The letter must be in writing and must be delivered to the tenant through proper means, such as in person or by mail.
+For tenants that have lived on the property for at least 12 months, you must send them a 60-day vacate letter.
+The notice letter must be in writing and must be delivered to the tenant through proper means, such as in person or by mail.
 It must also be in English, except in a situation where the tenant has requested it in another language.

 What Is the Difference Between a Move-Out Letter and an Eviction Notice?

-A move-out letter applies only when a lease is coming to an end.
+A move-out notice letter applies only when a lease is coming to an end.
 Either party may notify the other of no longer wanting to extend the lease for another cycle.
 The letter notifies the tenant of any expectations you have for a smooth process.

 An eviction notice is meant to remove a tenant from their rented premises due to a lease violation.
-As a California landlord, you may be able to evict your tenant for multiple things, including:
+As a California landlord, landlords may be able to evict your tenant for multiple things, including:

 • Failure to pay rent